gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 to be initialized and the ULP is informed about that, from this time on it's possible for the ULPs to exchange data.

 SCTP Encrypted Chunks will never be retransmitted, retransmission is implemented by SCTP host at chunk level as in the legacy.
-Duplicated SCTP Encrypted Chunks, whenever they will be accepted by the encryption engine, will result in duplicated SCTP chunks and will be handled as duplicated chunks by SCTP host.
+Duplicated SCTP Encrypted Chunks, whenever they will be accepted by the encryption engine, will result in duplicated SCTP chunks and will be handled as duplicated chunks by SCTP host the same way a duplicated SCTP packet with those SCTP chunks would have been.

 Besides the legacy methods for Association termination, furthermore it may be that the encryption engine goes in troubles so that it